Ancient Greek philosophers first

 Isomer

-the same number of neutrons and protons capable of existing for a measurable
+nuclides with the same number of neutrons and protons capable of existing

 Isometric transition